Want to impress your friends with your extensive knowledge of the world? Check out these 22 fun facts about Cocos Keeling Islands!

 - The islands are all fairly flat and made up of low-lying coral.

 - The total land area of Cocos Islands is 5.4 square miles (14 square kilometers)…

 - …that’s around 1/3 the size of Oxford.

 - Cocos Islands’ population was just 544 in 2016…

 - …that’s around 1/250 of the population of Oxford!

 - In case you were wondering, residents here are known as Cocos Islanders.

 - Unusually, the capital here is an island rather than a town or city.
-West Island covers an area of 2.4 square miles (6.2 square kilometres) and had a population of around 120 in 2014.
+West Island covers an area of 2.4 square miles (6.2 square kilometers) and had a population of around 120 in 2014.